-Disciplinary Actions - Public Property
+Disciplinary Actions - Public Property Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the

 Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.
 Do not include disciplinary actions that were strictly for school policy violations.

-If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest

-Do NOT include drunkenness or driving under the influence in Liquor law violations.
+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
+Do NOT include drunkenness or driving under the influence in Liguor law violations.

 Number of persons referred for Disciplinary Action

-Crime 2013 2014 2015
+Crime 2015 2016 2017

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0